-- Candidates must normally complete four years of fulltime study, the first year of which is termed the Doctoral Foundation Year. - The Doctoral Foundation Year includes four postgraduate seminar courses.
+- Candidates must normally complete four years of fulltime study.
+The first two years is termed the "Research Phase".
+The second two years is termed the "Completion Phase". - Candidates requiring an extension of the study period must inform the Postgraduate Board by May of the fourth year of study. - The first year includes four postgraduate seminar courses.
 Two of these courses will normally be PG464: Research in Theology: Historical and Methodological Approaches and PG442: The Soul of Theology.
-Candidates who have recently completed these two courses as part of an STL or Masters in St Patrick's Pontifical University are exempt. - In order to be considered for progression to the second year of the doctoral programme, candidates are to achieve an aggregate 2:1 across these four seminar courses.
-In the Second Semester of the Foundation Year, the candidate shall, with the guidance of a mentor or director, identify a topic of research interest, and present a brief outline to two members of the Faculty by June 15th.
-This research topic, is not a doctoral proposal, but rather a research area that creates direction and focus for the doctoral proposal.
+Candidates

-- Normally, the doctoral proposal, which forms the basis of the doctoral dissertation, will be presented for approval to the Faculty of Theology during the second year of the doctoral programme. - The doctoral dissertation, which forms the basis for the award of the degree, must be a substantial and original piece of research, which offers a notable contribution to the advancement of the theological sciences. - The dissertation must be prepared under the direction of a member of the Faculty of Theology, on a topic approved by the Faculty. - Candidates must have or must acquire a good reading knowledge of one modern continental European language (see 'Language Requirements'). - Candidates must complete Postgraduate Induction which takes place during the week beginning September 12, 2022.
+- who have recently completed these two courses as part of an STL or Masters in St Patrick's Pontifical University are exempt. - In order to be considered for progression to the second year of the doctoral programme, candidates are to achieve an aggregate 2:1 across these four seminar courses.
+In the Second Semester of Year One, the candidate shall, with the guidance of a mentor or director, identify a topic of research interest, and present a brief outline to two members of the Faculty by June 15th.
+This research topic, is not a doctoral proposal, but rather a research area that creates direction and focus for the doctoral proposal. - Normally, the doctoral proposal, which forms the basis of the doctoral dissertation, will be presented for approval to the Faculty of Theology during the second year of the doctoral programme. - The doctoral dissertation, which forms the basis for the award of the degree, must be a substantial and original piece of research, which offers a notable contribution to the advancement of the theological sciences. - The dissertation must be prepared under the direction of a member of the Faculty of Theology, on a topic approved by the Faculty. - Candidates must have or must acquire a good reading knowledge of one modern continental European language (see 'Language Requirements'). - Candidates must complete Postgraduate Induction which takes place during the week beginning September 18, 2023.